Aaron98990/ways-of-the-game/offside.md

 !> Important!
-Please go through the 14 diagrams in the "Guidelines of Match Officials" which goes over common offside situations.
+Please go through Law 11 and the 14 diagrams in the "Guidelines of Match Officials" which goes over common offside situations.
 It is linked [here](https://www.theifab.com/laws/latest/guidelines/other-advice/#offside).

 ## Never offside